daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 # (4)Install the following dependencies using the computer CMD*
 *(a) type pip install pandas
 (b) type pip install dash
-ensure that you have a strong Internet connection when running the above commands in CMD*
+These two commands help to install pandas,and dash ,ensure that you have a strong Internet connection when running the above commands in CMD*

 # (5 )Type cd NaijaSDGs2021-CreditCard-Fraud-Detector